ztfcosmo/docker-images/sncosmo-demo/README.md

 vparam_names: ['t0', 'x0', 'x1', 'c']
 ```

+There are a couple of differences to the Docker version above.
+First, the image
-Note that in contrast to the Docker version above, I am now a normal user
+itself is executable, which is kind of neat.
+Also, I am now a normal user
 instead of root.
 The complete lack of privilege escalation is one of the things
 that seems to make academic computing folk more comfortable with Singularity
 than with Docker.
 Also, container changes are discarded by default (so `--rm`
-is on by default; pass `--writable` to save changes), and the process in the
+is on by default; use `singularity --writable run
+sncosmo-2017-06-21-20a50d68c95e.img` to save changes), and the process in the
 image is attached to the calling tty by default (so `-it` is on by default).

 Running on a single machine where we don't have root is not much of an